THE GIFT OF MUSIC, THE GIFT OF COMMUNITY

 El Sistema Aeolian is a free, intensive after-school music program based on a program founded in Venezuela in 1975.
 Each El Sistema program is free to adapt its delivery in a way that is unique to its community, resources and participants.
 The initiative has grown to include programs in over 80 countries and has won TED, UNESCO and Glenn Gould Awards.

 The Aeolian Hall Musical Arts Association launched El Sistema Aeolian in November of 2011, serving 20 children in the pilot project.
 In its early days youth from the Old East Village Community and in particular Lorne Avenue Public School were first offered the opportunity to participate in this program but it has now expanded to include participants from different areas, groups, and organizations throughout our City of London.
-There are now 100 spots offered in the program for the 2017-2018 school year.
+There are now 130 spots offered in the program for the 2022-2023 academic year.

 - 3 String Orchestras (Beginner, Intermediate, Senior) as well as full orchestra including strings, brass, percussion, organ and piano